NJN Network

 Bob Dylan has worked with thousands of musicians over the years.
 From Mick Ronson to Mark Knopfler, he has had the best of the best in his bands.

 Nobody stays in Dylan’s band forever, except bassist Tony Garnier who has been touring with Dylan for 20 years.
 Dylan is the centre of the universe, his ego propelling him forward.
-However, Dylan has at different times sublimated his ego for projects like The Travelling Wilburys.
+However, Dylan has at different times sublimated his ego for projects like The Traveling Wilburys.

 From Entertainment Daily – “Bob Dylan might have made great music with ‘The Band’, but apparently not all members of the rock group hold high regards for him.”